Differences Between Wallet Types (e.g., Private Key vs Keystore)

 - This is encrypted by the password you chose.

-- This is the recommended version to save.
+- If you cannot use one of the options above, this is the recommended version to save.

 - This Keystore file matches the format used by Mist so you can easily import it in the future.